 Boo and happy All Hallows’ Eve to you!

-I’m a little jet-lagged, as I’ve just returned last night from Borneo where we were scouting for next year’s wildlife and birdwatching tour (you’re invited!)
-As a naturalist, Halloween is my favorite holiday and there’s no better place to spend it than deep in a spooky rainforest jungle.
-We were there for three weeks, exploring Sabah; one of two Malaysian states on the island, and there is certainly no shortage of Halloween-themed wildlife here, from cave centipedes and their cockroach prey writhing in bat guano to blood-sucking tiger leeches and golf-ball sized carpenter bees (which are actually gentle flower pollinators)!
+As a naturalist, Halloween is my favorite holiday and there’s no better place to spend it than deep in a rainforest jungle where there’s certainly no shortage of Halloween-themed wildlife, from cave centipedes and their cockroach prey writhing in bat guano to blood-sucking tiger leeches and golf-ball sized carpenter bees (which are actually gentle flower pollinators)!

 Creepy Rainforest Inhabitants